gabrielenava/matlab-multi-body-sim_models/README.md

 - [iCubGazeboV2_5](models/iCubGazeboV2_5): the iCub model with backpack.

+- [humanModel](models/humanModel): a model of a human.

+- [othex](models/othex): the model of the Othex hexarotor.

+- [othex](models/othex_3d_arm): the model of the Othex hexarotor with 3 DoFs arm.

+- [singleMass](models/singleMass): a model of a single mass.

 ## Utilities

-- inside the [doc](doc) folder, it is explained how to edit meshes and urdf file in order to be able to use them inside the [iDyntree visualizer](https://github.com/robotology/idyntree/blob/master/src/visualization/src/Visualizer.cpp).
+- inside the [doc](doc) folder, it is explained how to edit meshes and urdf file in order to properly visualize the robot in Matlab.

-- inside the [patches](patches) folder, it is explained how to edit the meshes in order to be able to add colors in the [iDyntree visualizer](https://github.com/robotology/idyntree/blob/master/src/visualization/src/Visualizer.cpp).
+- inside the [patches](patches) folder, it is explained how to edit the meshes in order to be able to add colors, indent and simplify them.

 ## Mantainer